CaioContiG/exercises-kinematics-control/README.md

 # exercises-kinematics-control
-Simulation of simple exercises in kinematics and control.
+MatLab Simulation of simple exercises in kinematics and control.

-## RRP - Robotic Leg
+## RRP Robotic Manipulator
 A robotic leg simplified to a RRP manipulator.
 The file rrp_FK_IK.m contains the forward and inverse kinematics calculations for a RRP manipulator, as shown in the figure below.
 The code plots the result given joint values [q1, q2, q3] (FK) or [xc,yc,zc] end-point position (IK).
 It also plots the workspace.

 ![RRP-illustration](https://github.com/CaioContiG/exercises-robotics-dynamics-control/assets/41450841/b58cbd83-c3e9-4b93-b1dd-855d98fae958)